shashwat0313/arya-portfolio/portfolio/src/assets/markdowns/uncategorized/okay.md

-# This is random content for okay
+# Limitations on Art

+I know some people
+who call art ‘pretentious’
+Which I think is incredibly classist